Let’s begin with an overview of the layout of the main user interface, which is shown below.

 quality button.
 When selected you will see the following dialog window.
 From this dialog you can change

 the contrast, brightness,sharpness, hue or saturation of a video.
-The changes made from this window affect the
+The changes made from this window

 entire video.
 They cannot be applied to a portion of it.
 Also, any changes made here will be applied